jeliasson/dockr/README.md

   help [cmd]     display help for [cmd]
 ```

-## Use Dockr using container wrapper and docker-compose
+### Use Dockr using container (experimental)
-Currently working on having the `dockr` command wrapping to a docker container that would run dockr and it's dependencies.
+Working on having the `dockr` command wrapped to run the dockr image, and the end result would be to use dockr without installing any dependencies, besides docker of course, locally.

 #### docker run
 ```